Epistimio/orion/docs/src/install/gettingstarted.rst

 the database, each worker will separately generate a new trial based on the state of the experiment stored in the database.

-Make sure to visit :doc:`/user/parallel` to learn more about it and checkout the tutorial to run Oríon in :doc:`HPC environments </tutorials/cluster>`.
+Make sure to visit :doc:`/user/parallel` to learn more about it and check out the tutorial to run Oríon in :doc:`HPC environments </tutorials/cluster>`.

 Search Space